Understand the useful life of your assets, it may pay-off.

 Being the matter of judgement, the change might be difficult to be challenged by others.

-"Saving" your depreciation expense by stretching it, might boomerang back through an increase of your maintenance and related costs (e.g. insurance).
+Yet, be aware of trade-offs and think long-term: "Saving" your depreciation expense by stretching it, might boomerang back through an increase of your maintenance and related costs (e.g. insurance).

 *Form 10-K for the Fiscal Year Ended December 31, 2023